LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

    * Set the remote or local host in the configuration (e.g. 127.0.0.1)

    * Path to lamdaemon.pl, e.g. /srv/www/htdocs/lam/lib/lamdaemon.pl
      If you installed a Debian or RPM package then the script may be located at /usr/share/ldap-account-manager/lib or /var/www/html/lam/lib.

+   * Your LAM admin user must be a valid Unix account.
+It needs to have the object class "posixAccount" and an attribute "uid".
+This account must be accepted by the SSH daemon of your home directory server.
+     Do not create a second local account but change your system to accept LDAP users.
+     You can use LAM to add the Unix account part to your admin user.

 2. Setup sudo